Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: INTRODUCTION

-Therefore, this paper proposes a method for extracting multimodal urban traffic scenarios from naturalistic road traffic data in an unsupervised manner, minimizing the amount of prior expert knowledge required, as shown in Fig.~\ref{fig_method}.
-Based on knowledge gained from first rule-based investigations~\cite{Weber.2021}, we follow a generic clustering procedure~\cite{Xu.2008} for exploring the unknown natures of the data, which are interpretable as scenarios~\cite{Everitt.2011}.
-The method utilizes principal feature analysis~\cite{Lu.2007} for feature selection and proposes the use of scenario grids for a scenario representation compatible with the application of static data based clustering algorithms.
-We are emphasizing a scenario representation compatible with established approaches in the field of computer-vision, like convolutional neural networks, for a future deployment of the method within a semi-supervised machine learning pipeline.
-For the evaluation of the method, hierarchical agglomerative clustering (HAC) is applied after reducing the dimensionality by principal component analysis.
-The method is evaluated using the inD dataset~\cite{Bock.2020} and the Silicon Valley Intersections dataset~\cite{levelXdata.2020Accessed:Jan.282022}.
-The evaluation of the clustering results by comparison with underlying trajectories and a rule-based baseline approach shows promising results.
-It appears that unsupervised machine learning methods can make a valuable contribution to the construction of a relevant scenario database with sufficient coverage for testing ADS.
+Therefore, this paper proposes a method for extracting multimodal urban traffic scenarios from naturalistic road traffic data in an unsupervised manner, minimizing the amount of prior expert knowledge required, as shown in Figure~\ref{fig_method}.
+Based on knowledge gained from rule-based investigations~\cite{Weber.2021}, we build on the generic clustering procedure according to Xu and Wunsch~\cite{Xu.2008}.
+The method contains novel implementations for all generic sub-steps of a cluster analysis to allow for exploring the unknown nature of the data~\cite{Everitt.2011} and their interpretation as multimodal urban traffic scenarios relevant for testing automated driving systems.
+The first step of the method involves spatiotemporal filtering of the given dataset, which reduces noise in the data by removing irrelevant data content (e.g., vehicles driving straight through the observation area without other road users present).
+Afterwards, principal feature analysis (PFA)~\cite{Lu.2007} is applied to the filtered dataset.
+This step serves the purpose of selecting the most relevant features for the subsequent process steps.
+The following feature extraction proposes the use of scenario grids for a scenario representation compatible with the application of static data based clustering algorithms and deploys principal component analysis (PCA) on this scenario representation.
+We are emphasizing a scenario representation compatible with established approaches in the field of computer vision, like convolutional neural networks, for a future deployment of the method within a semi-supervised machine learning pipeline.
+Based on this feature extraction approach the method allows for comparing different clustering approaches to select the most powerful one for the given dataset.
+To apply the method exemplarily, hierarchical agglomerative clustering is utilized.
+For the validation of the clustering results and the result interpretation, the method proposes the comparison with a rule-based reference and introduces so-called cluster validation plots.
+The step of result interpretation using the cluster validation plots finally leads to extracted relevant traffic scenarios for testing ADS including multimodal interaction of various road users.
+The method is evaluated exemplarily using the inD dataset~\cite{Bock.2020} and the Silicon Valley Intersections dataset~\cite{levelXdata.2020} and shows promising results.
+It appears that unsupervised machine learning can make a valuable contribution to constructing a relevant scenario database with sufficient coverage for testing ADS.